 I really enjoyed the action-movie flare that Defector brought to the table.
 From driving a car out of a plane and landing it in another plane, to hooking up a parachute and getting sucked out the door while shooting down other attacking planes with a rifle, Defector is the true first of its kind that I’ve experienced in VR.

 I honestly hope that the story is as good as the rest of the game promises to be.
-It’d be a shame for all of this to end up in the bargain bin section of the Oculus Store because it failed to capture players into its world the way that Call of Duty 4: Modern Warfare did during its own time.
+It’d be a shame for all of this to end up in the bargain bin section of the Oculus Store because it failed to capture players into its world.

 I’m excited to see where Defector goes.
 I can say that there’s nothing quite like it on the Oculus Store, and I’ve wanted a AAA spy game to show up around these parts for over a year.